adeelahmadk/cpp-oop/oop_concepts.md

 ### Function Templates

 Overloaded functions normally perform similar or identical operations on different types of data.
 If the operations are identical for each type, they can be expressed more compactly and conveniently using function templates.
 Based on the argument types provided explicitly or inferred from calls to this function, the compiler generates separate source-code functions (i.e., function-template specializations) to handle each function call appropriately.
-All function-template definitions begin with keyword `template` followed by a list of **template parameters** to the function template enclosed in angle brackets ( `<` and `>` ); each template parameter that represents a type must be preceded by either of the interchangeable/home/adeel/workspace/learn/cxx/cpp-oop/assets/abstract_phone.png keywords `class` or `typename` , as in
+All function-template definitions begin with keyword `template` followed by a list of **template parameters** to the function template enclosed in angle brackets ( `<` and `>` ); each template parameter that represents a type must be preceded by either of the interchangeable keywords `class` or `typename` , as in

 ```c++
 template< typename T >